GS 2020 Women and Social Movements in U.S. History: 3 semester hours

 GS 4610 Intimate Partner Violence: 3 semester hours

 Same as SOC WK 4610.
 Prerequisites: SOC WK 3510.
 This course focuses on theoretical and empirical understanding of domestic violence in US society and social work practice with battered women and their families.
 Addresses direct services, community organizing, and public policy changes to help end violence against women.
 Relationships between violence against women and other forms of oppression (e.g., racism, economic exploitation, heterosexism and social class) are explored.

-GS 4920 Women Writing Nature: 3 semester hours
+GS 4920 Gender, Power, and the Environment: 3 semester hours

 Prerequisites: GS 2102, or consent of instructor.
-We will read and analyze nature writing by 19th and 20th-century women in America, as well as critical studies from various cultural perspectives and academic disciplines.
-The course will examine how women's observations about nature create, support, and/or dispute particular cultural and social attitudes toward the environment.
+This course will examine how gendered observations about nature create, support, and/or dispute particular cultural and social attitudes toward the environment.
 Students will consider debates in feminist pedagogy, ecofeminism, and social constructivism about the relationship of gender to nature.